 At 117 square kilometres, Jersey is the largest Channel Island.
 It offers visitors history, scenery, 32 kilometres of beaches, great weather, fine dining and interesting things to do.

 Jersey's history dates back to Neolithic times (Neanderthal teeth have been found in a St Brelade cave).
 Don't miss La Hougue Bie, built in about 3500 BC, one of Europe's finest Neolithic tombs.

-Jersey was invaded by William the Conqueror in 1066 and thereafter set about trying to repel attacks from the nearby French mainland.
-Two of its principal attractions—Gorey's Mont Orgueil and, later, St Helier's Elizabeth Castle—were built for this very purpose.
+Jersey was invaded by William the Conqueror in 1066 and thereafter set about trying to repel attacks from the French mainland.
+Two of its main attractions—Gorey's Mont Orgueil and St Helier's Elizabeth Castle—were built for this very purpose.
 For the most part the islanders were successful, such as at the 1781 Battle of Jersey (commemorated at the Jersey Museum and Art Gallery).

 It attracts over 300,000 tourists each year, with the most popular attractions including the Durrell Wildlife Park, the shopping of St Helier and the beauty of St Brelade.
 Not bad for a small island with a population of just 91,000!

 1. The Durrell Wildlife Park (aka Jersey Zoo)

 The Durrell Wildlife Park is a large zoo situated close to St Helier, and is Jersey's most popular attraction.

 Established in 1959 by author and conservationist Gerald Durrell (1925 to 1995), the Park occupies 25 acres, holds over 190 different species of animal, and attracts about 150,000 visitors per year.